Get to Know Grains: Why You Need Them, and What to Look For

 Whole Grain Cracker Whole Grains and Fiber

-1. Whole grains contain the entire grain – which is made up of bran, germ and endosperm.
+• Whole grains contain the entire grain, which is made up of bran, germ and endosperm.

-2. Refined grains have been milled (ground into flour or meal) in a way that removes the bran and germ.
-This gives them a finer texture and improves their shelf life but strips the grain of important nutrients you need, including B-vitamins, iron and dietary fiber.
-Examples include white and wheat flours, enriched breads, and white rice.
-Now, refined grains are often enriched, which means some of the B vitamins and iron are added back in after processing.
+• Refined grains have been milled (ground into flour or meal) in a way that removes the bran and germ.
+This gives them a finer texture and improves their shelf life but strips the grain of important nutrients you need, including B vitamins, iron and dietary fiber.
+Examples include white flour, white pasta, and white rice.
+Refined grains are often enriched.
+This means some of the B vitamins and iron are added back, or enriched, after processing.
 While that’s good, fiber might not be added back.

 • Many whole grains are good sources of dietary fiber, which we all need.
 Most refined grains contain little or no fiber.

-• And here’s an awesome bonus if you’re trying to lose weight: fiber can help you feel full, so you’ll be satisfied with fewer calories.
+• If you’re trying to lose weight, fiber can help you feel full, which means you’ll be satisfied with fewer calories.

-• In addition to fiber, grains provide nutrients like thiamin (Vitamin B1), riboflavin (Vitamin B2), niacin (Vitamin B3), folate (Vitamin B9), iron, magnesium and selenium.
-These are all important for a variety of body functions such as forming new cells, carrying oxygen in the blood, regulating the thyroid, and maintaining a healthy immune system.
-Pretty important stuff!
+• Grains provide nutrients such as thiamin (vitamin B1), riboflavin (vitamin B2), niacin (vitamin B3), folate (vitamin B9), iron, magnesium and selenium.
+These are all important for a variety of body functions such as forming new cells, carrying oxygen in the blood, regulating the thyroid and maintaining a healthy immune system.

 Do you think you can identify whole grains by color?
 Think again.
 Bread, for example, can be brown because of molasses or other ingredients, not necessarily because it contains whole grains.
-This is why it’s so important to get into the habit of reading nutrition labels.
-For most whole grain products you’ll see the words “whole” or “whole grain” first on the ingredient list.
+This is why it’s so important to get into the habit of reading Nutrition Facts labels.
+For most whole grain products, you’ll see the words “whole” or “whole grain” first on the ingredient list.

 • Brown rice